 e-Privacy Directive is the Directive 2002/58/EC of the European Parliament and the EU Council from July 12, 2002, concerning the processing of personal data and the protection of privacy in the electronic communications sector (Directive on privacy and electronic communications).

 The Directive aims to ensure EU citizens’ confidentiality of communication and protection of their personal data in the communications sector.

 The Directive requires the Member States to ensure the rights and freedoms of natural persons regarding the processing of personal data, and in particular their right to privacy, in order to ensure the free flow of personal data.

 Unlike the General Data Protection Regulation (GDPR), which is a binding legislative act, e-Privacy is a Directive, and therefore it only sets out goals that EU countries must achieve.
-However, each individual country can devise their own ways to achieve those goals.
+However, each individual country can devise its own ways to achieve those goals.

-The reason behind the Directive is the rise of new advanced digital technologies and upcoming issues related to the safety and protection of personal data of individuals, to encourage harmonization across the Member States regarding those issues.
+The reason behind the Directive is the rise of new advanced digital technologies and upcoming issues related to the safety and protection of personal data of individuals to encourage harmonization across the Member States regarding those issues.